drekka/Locus/README.md

 [![.github/workflows/swift.yml](https://github.com/drekka/Locus/actions/workflows/swift.yml/badge.svg?branch=master)](https://github.com/drekka/Locus/actions/workflows/swift.yml)

-*Locus* is a useful API that helps to wrangle your app's settings. it coordinates between hard coded values, `Settings.bundle` preferences, `UserDefaults` and local or remote configuration files whilst at the same time providing a consistent API to let you get on writing the business at hand.
+*Locus* is a an API designed to address a common problem encountered in many apps.
+How to manage the app's settings and coordinate between hard coded values, `Settings.bundle` preferences, `UserDefaults` and local or remote configuration files.
+A problem often made worse on enterprise apps where developers coming and going often implement a number of inconsistent implementations that can sometimes be quite Byzantine to understand.

-Essentially *Locus* provides ...
+*Locus* is designed to address these issues by providing ...

-* A consistent and simple API for retrieving and updating settings regardless of where they came from.
+* A consistent and simple API for retrieving and updating settings regardless of their source.
-* A set of implementations that let you source settings values from `UserDefaults`, `Settings.bundle` preferences, local files, remote files and other sources unique to your app in an easy to use manner.
+* Detection of miss-typed setting keys and updates to settings which should not occur.
-* Features for defining where updates to settings are stored and whether they can be updated at all.
+* A set of base implementations for reading settings from `UserDefaults`, `Settings.bundle` preferences, local files, remote files and other locations that your app may need.
-* A built in Combine publisher for subscribing to updates to values.
+* A Combine publisher for subscribing to updates.
-* Support for using both `String` and enum based keys for settings.
+* The ability to use either `String` or enum keys.
-* Immediate feedback if you try and access an unknown setting, or set a value on one that's defined as read only.
+* A `@Setting` property wrapper for easy access.

 # Core concepts

 ## The Container

-*Locus* is architected around a central container for managing settings.
-The container is where you register settings with their default values and load default values from external sources such as remote configuration files.
-When accessing setting values you can use the container if you need to, but you can also access settings via a supplied property wrapper.
+*Locus* uses a central container for managing settings.
+This container is where you register settings, set default values and update them from external sources such as remote configuration files.
+You can use this container to access settings, or use the supplied `@Setting` property wrapper.

 ## Current value vs Default values

-Similar to `UserDefaults` where there is a registered default and current value for any given setting, *Locus* has a *default value* and a *current value*.
-But unlike `UserDefaults`, *Locus* always guarantees a value for any registered setting.
-Either the *Default value* which can be updated with values from various sources such as `Settings.bundle` files or remote configurations, or *Current values* if your app has stored such a value.
+Similar to how `UserDefaults` has a registered default for a setting which is overridden by a user set current value, *Locus* has a *default value* and a *current value*.
+But unlike `UserDefaults` where settings can return optionals, *Locus* guarantees a value for every setting.
+If there is no *current value* for a setting, *Locus* will return the value set during registration, or the updated default set from an external sources such as the app's `Settings.bundle`, a remote configuration, or some other source.

 ## Setting keys

-Every setting in *Locus* has a **key**.
-This uniquely identifies the setting and is used when updating defaults from external sources.
-Keys also allow for typo to be detected by *Locus* during development.
+Every setting has a **key** to uniquely identify it to the container.
 A key can be either a `String` or an implementation of `RawRepresentable` where the `RawValue` type is `String`.
 In other words, a string enum.
-It doesn't matter which you choose to use, either, or, or both, *Locus* has overrides for every function that takes a key and will know what to do.
+It doesn't matter which you choose to use, either, or, or both, *Locus* has overrides for every function so that it will know what to do.

 # Quick guide

 ## Step 1: Register your settings in your app startup

-The first thing to do is register your settings.
-You do this in the container, registering each setting along with various other attributes that control how it is accessed.
+The first thing to do is register the settings you need.
+This is done with the container where you register each setting with it's attributes and initial default value.

 ```swift
 // Somewhere in your startup.
 App delegate for example.